 - They require little disk space or little memory as the proof which are computationally easy and fast.

-- Their ability to prove that a log is complete and consistent is essential to blockchain technology and have general ledger concept.
+- Their ability to prove that a log is complete and consistent is essential to

 - Merkle tree benefits miners and users of the blockchain by receiving transactions from peers.